Scheduled MonumentsWalesAnti-aircraft and Coastal Battery West of Lavernock Point

 What is Anti-aircraft and Coastal Battery West of Lavernock Point?

-Anti-aircraft and Coastal Battery West of Lavernock Point is a Second World War defensive installation situated on the Glamorgan coast near Penarth.
+Anti-aircraft and Coastal Battery West of Lavernock Point is a Second World War defensive installation located on the Glamorgan coast near Penarth.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM448.

 What period does Anti-aircraft and Coastal Battery West of Lavernock Point date from?